hpgavin/multivarious/README.md

 ```
 You may use VS Code to create and save this file ... <br>
 VS Code > File > New File ...
 Text File > cut and paste the appropriate line above.   <br>
-Replace "my_user_name" to your computer login ID, change the path to match your installation location for multivariou  <br>
+Change "my_user_name" to your computer login ID. <br>
+Change the path to match your installation location for multivariou  <br>
-Save As using a filename .env and in the directory containing your python code that will use multivarious
+Save-As using the filename .env and save to the directory containing python code that will make use of multivarious.

 Edit a VS Code setting <br>
 VS Code > File > Preferences > Settings > Search Settings ... python env file <br>